MontaineHOA/CCnR/11_architectural_control.md

 (v1) Landscape plan Indicate species of plant material, size and height, and location.; and

-(vu) Other information which may be required m order to determme whether the standards in this Declaration and the Design Guidelines set forth and referenced to rn Article XII I, Section 2, have been met.
+(vu) Other information which may be required in order to determme whether the standards in this Declaration and the Design Guidelines set forth and referenced to rn Article XII I, Section 2, have been met.